 ESSA is the eighth reauthorization of the 1965 Elementary and Secondary Education Act (ESEA).
 The architects of the 1965 ESEA designated that the law should be reviewed and updated at least every five to six years.
-That didn’t mean it couldn’t have changes made to it more frequently as was demonstrated the year following its enactment.
-But we must jump forward here quickly….
+BUT changes can be made more frequently.

 Washington, We Have a Problem

 “Most educators and policy experts will agree that NCLB has deep, structural flaws; … and … it actually creates barriers to reform and student progress.”
 Barbara Michelman

 Many diehard education activists fought hard against the flaws of NCLB (as past attempts at ITEM actions shows).
 Numerous reasonable solutions for the “deep, structural flaws” were put forth in bills that died in committee including a White House petition that spawned this website.

 Many of those same activists fought to stop ESSA from becoming law because they felt it did not address the “deep, structural flaws” of NCLB.

 Conventional wisdom tells us that it is harder to get a law repealed once it is in place.